 Before the birth of the embryo, eyes can be seen in the eggs.
 After the larvae hatch, the female is placed back into the general aquarium.

 The recommended water salinity is 35 g / l.
-To measure salinity, a special device is used – a hydrometer.
-It is better to keep the temperature for larvae at the level of 20-22 ° С.
+It is better to keep the temperature for larvae at the level of 20-22 ° С. A hydrometer is used to measure salinity in the water.

 The larvae grow rapidly, after about 2-3 weeks they begin to transform into adult shrimps.
 During this period, the salinity gradually decreases by 2 times, to 17 g / l.